hedeya1980/SFND_LiDAR_Obstacle_Detection/README.md

 **Sensor Fusion** by combing lidar's high resoultion imaging with radar's ability to measure velocity of objects we can get a better understanding of the sorrounding environment than we could using one of the sensors alone.

+## The LiDAR Obstacle Detection Project
+In this project, the following steps were applied to detect obstacles in the road from a stream of Point Cloud files (using the PCL library):
+* Road Plane Segmentation
+* Euclidean Clustering
+* Fitting bounding Boxes around the detected clusters

 ## Installation